 Congressman Connolly understands that reducing traffic congestion is critical to our quality of life in Northern Virginia.
 As a former county government executive, Congressman Connolly led major infrastructure investments, including the extension of Metro’s Silver Line to Dulles Airport – a $5.6 billion rail project, and pursued transformative Public Private Partnerships to add capacity to our regional transportation network.
-In Congress, he is fighting to fund new transportation projects and fast-track projects already underway.
+In Congress, he is fighting to fund new transportation projects and promote the use of telework in the federal government.

 Transportation investments have the potential to realize enormous returns on taxpayer dollars.
 It was President Dwight D. Eisenhower who signed the Federal Aid Highway Act in 1956, and our nation continues to benefit from the legacy of that investment to this day, more than 60 years later.
 It would be difficult to calculate what the return on investment has been for the Interstate Highway System – a massive investment entirely financed with federal funds – but we know that, to this day, it enables enormous economic activity and touches our lives on a daily basis.